thehambeard/RandomEquipment/README.md

 ## Random Equipment 2

  [WrathModMaker](https://github.com/cabarius/WrathModMaker) is required to build.
- [ModMenu](https://github.com/WittleWolfie/ModMenu/releases) is required to build and required to play.
+ [ModMenu 1.3.1+](https://github.com/WittleWolfie/ModMenu/releases) is required to build and required to play.

  This is the second version of Random Equipment.
 The entire mod has been rewritten from the ground up.
 While not a whole lot has changed on the front end lots have changed on the back end of things.
 This opens up a options for user customizations in the future.
 This mod is save safe and can be installed